mauroviniciussilva/sample-net-core-ddd/README.md

 ## Database

-In this project I am using SQLServer.
-Therefore, to run the project in your local environment, it is necessary to have installed some version of SQLServer, which you can find on the page: [SQL Server download](https://www.microsoft.com/en-us/sql-server/sql-server-downloads).
-I left a folder inside the project where you can place the migrates as you build the application.
-There you will find the first script, the one for creating the database.
+In this project I am using MySQL.
+Therefore, to run the project in your local environment, it is necessary to have installed some version of MySQL, which you can find on the page: [MySQL Community Downloads](https://dev.mysql.com/downloads/).
+You dont need to run any script or migrate to run this project, the database will be created when you run it.

-- sample-net-core-ddd\Sample.Infra\Sample.Infra.Data\Migrate

 ## How to run the application

-1. Execute the migrates
-2. Set connection string (in *appsettings.json*, for example)
+1. Set your connection string (in *appsettings.json*)
-3. Run!
+2. Run!